restgames/battleship-client/README.md

 * [PHP Silex Skeleton](https://github.com/restgames/battleship-rest-silex-skeleton)

-If you want to create yours, just implement in any language with ahy technology the following interface.
+If you want to create yours, just implement in any language with any technology the following interface.

 ## API Detail

-There are 5 REST API methods to implement.
+There are 6 REST API methods to implement.
 For a full running example, check [PHP Silex Skeleton](https://github.com/restgames/battleship-rest-silex-skeleton).

 #### New game

+The referee will call this method to you and your opponent in order to check that all players are fair.
+You will return a game id in order to identify the game for all the calls, so you can play different games at the same time, and a string representing where you have placed your ships.

 Request: